Inside Unleash: Mark’s first week as an Unleash implementation architect

 Here’s what I mean: Our Quickstart tutorial was instrumental in helping me deploy a running local dockerized instance of Unleash during the interview process.

 However, I found myself scouring the web looking for example application code that showed the frontend and server-side Unleash SDKs in practice.
-I wanted to see more of the code hooked into working feature toggles and hosted by Unleash.
+I wanted to see more of the code hooked into working feature flags and hosted by Unleash.

 During technical onboarding I found that a number of the Sales Engineers had working dockerized demo environments.
 So I proposed writing a tutorial.

 The idea was to give the wider community of open source users, customers and employees a working recipe for a demo application.
-The demo would highlight several key use cases for feature toggle management through Unleash.
+The demo would highlight several key use cases for feature flag management through Unleash.

 A huge bonus was that the exercise improved my own knowledge of client vs server-side SDKs.